Lower Mac Girls' Spring Lacrosse

 Games will be scheduled throughout the week and weekend.

-We will be ordering our uniforms through A&H. Once you have registered through LMYA you will need to go to the A&H web page.
-We will have a Team Store set up where you will order your players uniform.
+Our uniforms are ordered through 4Five.
+Once you have registered through LMYA you will need to go here https://lmyalacrosseuniforms2019.itemorder.com/sale and order your players uniform.
 Once you have ordered her uniform you will need to email me proof and then you can request your players number.
 Numbers will be given out first come first serve.

 LMYA will be supplying each player with team socks.These socks are part of the uniform and are expected to be worn for games.
 You can also purchase extra pairs of socks through the team store.